 Illustration Licensing and Copyright Intro for Clients

-Are you excited about having your custom illustration created, and you’re anxious to start?
-Do you know which copyrights, aka uses, you’ve been licensed?
+Are you excited about having your custom illustration created, and feeling eager to start?
+Do you know which copyrights, AKA uses, you’ve been licensed?
 If not, you will want to pause and confirm.
 One important step in the art creation process is clarifying with the artist what copyrights you’ve paid for.
-In this post, I will give you an overview of image copyrights* and what that means to you as a client.
+In this post I will give you an overview of image copyrights* and what that means to you as a client.
 And, since we artists all approach things a bit differently, I’ll provide some insight into our approach at Sayo Studio.
 Understanding copyright basics will empower you to ensure you can use the image for all your needs, and help you avoid unforeseen costs.